Chapter V: High School Residential and Community Policies, Infractions and Procedures

 - Intentionally furnishing false information to a member of the faculty, staff, or a student acting in an official capacity either verbally or in writing, including falsification by omission of information.

-- Failing to comply with orders or directives of school officials, school hearing bodies, UNCSA Campus Police, or any other law enforcement officers.
+- Failing to comply with orders or directives of school officials, UNCSA Campus Police, or any other law enforcement officers (may constitute a minor or major infraction at the discretion of the Associate Director for Student Conduct).

 - Hosting a guest/visitor who violates UNCSA’s Student Code of Conduct or the Residential and Community Policies Agreement.